Sarthk-Singh/TrainoraAI-Health-And-Fitness-Coach/README.md

 # 🤖 IntrinsAI – Your AI-Powered Fitness & Nutrition Coach

-**IntrinsAI** is a smart AI assistant designed to help users with personalized workouts, diets, and nutritional advice.
+**TrainoraAI** is a smart AI assistant designed to help users with personalized workouts, diets, and nutritional advice.
 Built using GPT-4o mini and powered by Retrieval-Augmented Generation (RAG), it brings deeply contextual and tailored fitness guidance through a seamless web app and (soon) WhatsApp.

 🔗 **Start here → [www.intrinsai.com](https://www.intrinsai.com)**